Firefighters battle blaze in Hong Kong shopping district - KESQ

 Associated Press

-HONG KONG (AP) — Hong Kong firefighters battled a blaze early Friday that broke out at a construction site in the city’s popular shopping district.
+HONG KONG (AP) — Hong Kong firefighters on Friday battled a blaze that broke out at a construction site in the city’s popular shopping district and forced 130 people in nearby buildings to evacuate.

-The fire erupted at the site in the densely built Tsim Sha Tsui district at about 11 p.m. on Thursday night.
-Multiple floors of the structure were on fire and burning debris floated in the air.
+The fire erupted at the site of The Mariners’ Club redevelopment project in the densely populated Tsim Sha Tsui district at about 11 p.m. on Thursday night.
+Multiple floors of the structure — including scaffolding — were on fire, and burning debris floated in the air.
 No casualties have been reported.

+The redevelopment plan by the Empire Group was to build a 42-story architectural landmark to house the historic club and a new hotel, its website said.

-The site is surrounded by a shopping center, some residential and commercial buildings, with several hotels in the same area.
+The site is surrounded by a shopping center, several hotels and some residential and commercial buildings.

+As the day broke, the fire was less serious compared to the scene hours before, although flames could still be seen on multiple floors.
+The structure’s exterior walls were blackened and parts of its scaffolding were shaky.

-Residents at a residential building close to the scene had to be evacuated, police said, but authorities have not said how many people were affected.
+Those staying in three buildings close to the scene had to be evacuated, police said.

-Police said four adjacent buildings also caught on fire, but those blazes were extinguished.
+Police said six adjacent buildings, including the three where the evacuation took place and Sheraton Hong Kong Hotel & Towers, also caught on fire, but those blazes were extinguished.

+Tsim Sha Tsui is a tourist and shopping area in Kowloon, Hong Kong.
+It is famous for its skyscrapers and an iconic view of the city’s Victoria Harbour.